mianhae71/brighte-eats/README.md

 ## Unit Testing

    After completing the installation, you can run the unit tests for the project by executing the following command in your terminal:
+   Make sure you shut down the server previously since this will also use localhost:4000

    - Go to brighte-eats-main and open terminal
    - npm test